IamShobe/fast-installer/README.md

 key          | string      |    yes      |
 steps        | list        |    yes      |  list of [step](#step)s

+The steps will be run from the first to the last.

 #### step
 a dictionary with the following keys: